jjvanzon/Piano-Playing-Docs/chopin-ballade-2/chopin-ballade-2-todo.md

     - [x] Cleaner typography for annotations (pencil and paper still).
     - [x] Checking by playing in editing software.
     - [ ] Keep checking by playing the print, until no more corrections.
+    - [ ] With "part of key" specify which key.
 - [ ] May call it "Simplified Notation" instead of "Simplified", since the notes basically do not change.

 [back](./README.md)